Top 5 Hikes in Shenandoah National Park

 -

-- White Oak Canyon Trail is a difficult 9.5-mile out-and-back hike located near Syria, Virginia.
-Take note – this hike features a grand waterfall that has amazing swimming holes.
-Dogs are allowed on this hiking trail, with a leash.
+White Oak Canyon Trail is a difficult 9.5-mile out-and-back hike located near Syria, Virginia that features a stunning long walk in the woods with beautiful foliage.
+Take note – this hike features a grand waterfall that has amazing swimming holes to enjoy during the summer heat.
+Fortunately for pet lovers, dogs are allowed on this hiking trail but must be under owner control with a leash.

 4. Dark Hollow Falls